 Many programs and social media accounts equate “low-impact” with “joint-friendly,” but they are not synonymous entities.

-We define joint-friendly exercises as exercises that specifically target a muscle group without placing unnecessary and potentially damaging stress through the surrounding structures (joints, ligaments, tendons, mensici, etc.).
+Joint-friendly exercises specifically target a muscle group without placing unnecessary and potentially damaging stress through the surrounding structures (joints, ligaments, tendons, mensici, etc.).

 We create joint-friendly classes by selecting exercises through a biomechanical lens.
-We take “good” and “bad” out of the equation, and instead analyze exercises based on 1. how much load is actually going to the muscle group and 2. if said exercise compromises other structures for the sake of muscle activation.
+Evlo takes “good” and “bad” out of the equation.
+Instead, we analyze exercises based on 1. how much load is actually going to the muscle group and 2. if said exercise compromises other structures for the sake of muscle activation.

 Oftentimes, compound lifts like squats, overhead presses, etc. fall short in both categories.
 We will get into the nitty gritty of this below.
 But it is for this reason that we primarily focus on less complex lifts like step ups, biceps curls, etc. to provide truly joint-friendly classes.